 Where the Settlement Details are not provided by the gaining Shipper, or the CDSP has been unable to create this association, a set of default values will be applied.
 The proposed business rules for default are defined below:

-Settlement Class – If currently Class 1 and AQ is above 58,600,000 kWh then the meter point would remain as Class 1 else it will be defaulted to Class 4.
+Settlement Class – If the AQ is above 58,600,000 kWh then the meter point will default to Class 1 else it will be defaulted to Class 4.

 DM SOQ / DM SHQ – The previous Shipper’s values will be carried forward.